 Do you ever wonder why your horse developed no more muscles?
 You train and you train and yet your horse keeps poorly developed muscles.
 Did you know that you also can train a horse too much?
 So much that he actually loses muscles?
 In this blog you learn how you can ensure that this does not happen.
 The IPOS app can help you with this.

-· Intensity indicates how intensive a training was (calculated by the IPOS app).
+· The training load indicates how heavy a training was (calculated by the IPOS app).

-· Fitness level is the average intensity over 21 days.
+· Fitness level is the average training load over 21 days.
 This calculates the IPOS app for you.

 · Increase your horse's fitness level by gradually increasing the training load per week (progressive loading)

-· The ratio between the intensity of a workout and the fitness of your horse determines how many rest days the body needs (supercompensation).
+· The ratio between the training load of a workout and the fitness of your horse determines how many rest days the body needs (supercompensation).
 When training at the wrong time (in phase 2 or after phase 4), the muscle power will deteriorate

-The IPOS app calculates the intensity of training
+The IPOS app calculates the load of training

-The intensity of your training is in short a value indicating how intensive a training was for your horse.
-If you know the intensity of your training (and your fitness level) you can estimate how many days your horse needs rest.
+The load of a training is in short a value indicating how heavy a training was for your horse.
+If you know the load of one training (and your fitness level) you can estimate how intense the training was for your horses and determine how many days your horse needs rest.
 The IPOS app helps you with that by calculating the intensity for you.

 The IPOS app uses a formula based on heart rate research to calculate the intensity of each training based on the number of minutes that your horse spends per gait.
-Not every gait is equally intensive so, every gait ways different into the overall intensity.
+Not every gait is equally intensive so, every gait ways different into the overall training load.

 Heart rate measurements have been used for years to map the condition of a horse.
 To use a heart rate monitor, you need a lot of knowledge and this is not for everyone.
-However, this knowledge has been useful in calculating the intensity of the training.
+However, this knowledge has been useful in calculating the load of the training for horses.
 In this way, we know from the literature that the heart beats on average per gait are as follows:

 1. Rest: 28 tot 40